samluescher/django-media-tree/docs/installation.rst

       )

   ..
 Note::
      In principle, Media Tree can work together with any other thumbnail generating app, provided that you write the appropriate media backend class to support it.
-Please have a look at one of the backends under ``media_tree.media_backends`` if you are interested in using your own specific 3rd-party app.
+Please have a look at one of the backends under ``media_tree.contrib.media_backends`` if you are interested in using your own specific 3rd-party app.

 - Optional: Also add any Media Tree extensions that you are planning to use to your ``INSTALLED_APPS``::